Book cover - On The Trail Of Genghis Khan

 Mongolia’s Darkhad Depression

-Mongolia’s Darkhad Depression is one of three parallel rift valleys created by the Baikal Rift System.
-(The other two rift valleys are Lake Baikal in Siberia and Khovsgol Nuur in northern Mongolia.)
-Mongolia’s Darkhad Depression was once the site of a large glacial fed lake and as well as a broad expanse of open steppe and low forested hills (the forests consist of predominantly Siberian larch) it remains a wetland area with over 300 wetlands consisting of ponds, bogs, and rivers.
-Rivers including the Tengis and Shishged, flow into the depression, feeding the wetlands and creating this dynamic wetland system.
+Mongolia’s Darkhad Depression is one of three parallel rift valleys created by the Baikal Rift System, alongside Lake Baikal in Siberia and Khovsgol Nuur in northern Mongolia.
+This region was once home to a large glacial-fed lake and now features a vast expanse of open steppe and low forested hills, predominantly composed of Siberian larch.
+It remains a dynamic wetland area, containing over 300 wetlands, including ponds, bogs, and rivers.
+Rivers such as the Tengis and Shishged flow into the depression, sustaining these wetlands and contributing to the region’s ecological diversity.

-The Darkhad Depression is part of Khovsgol province in north-central Mongolia.
-Most of the Darkhad Depression is under the protection of the Ulaan Taiga Protected Areas Administration, which oversees the Ulaan Taiga Strictly Protected Area (Ulaan Taiga is situated on the southewest side of the Darkhad Depression.
-The protected area was enlarged to encompass 1,074,661 acres and converted into a Strictly Protected Area in 2011), the Khoridol Saridag Strictly Protected Area, and the Tengis-Shishged National Park (established in 2011, Tengis-Shishged National park is named for the two rivers that flow from its mountains and encompasses 2,149,817 acres).
+Located in north-central Mongolia’s Khovsgol province, most of the Darkhad Depression falls under the jurisdiction of the Ulaan Taiga Protected Areas Administration.
+This body oversees the Ulaan Taiga Strictly Protected Area, which is situated on the southwest side of the Darkhad Depression.
+Enlarged to 1,074,661 acres and granted Strictly Protected Area status in 2011, the Ulaan Taiga joins the Khoridol Saridag Strictly Protected Area and the Tengis-Shishged National Park in protecting this unique environment.
+Established in 2011, Tengis-Shishged National Park, named after the two rivers originating from its mountains, covers 2,149,817 acres, further ensuring the conservation of this vital and vibrant ecosystem.

 Map Of Protected Areas Of Khovsgol Province highlighting the location of the East and West Taiga.
 Image: Changing Taiga